 Potential buyers are bound to try and test everything in the house.
 Anything broken even if it’s a small thing can have a negative effect.
 Examine your house for anything broken and make sure they are fixed before the sale.

 If you don’t plan on doing a repainting job, pay close attention to any scuff marks.
 Scrub and touch up walls and doors to make your home sparkle and appear well-maintained.
-Touch ups and repairs can make or break a deal, so do consider the following for repairs.
+Touch-ups and repairs can make or break a deal, so do consider the following for repairs.

 There are statistics that support the benefits of staging.
 In general, getting your house staged by a professional will help you sell it faster.

-For your home to stand out from competition and create a good impression, home stagers will evaluate its current condition.
+For your home to stand out from the competition and create a good impression, home stagers will evaluate its current condition.
 Then, they will determine what elements are needed to raise the bar.
-They may recommend buying or renting some items or simple reorganize your ornaments to create a new perspective in the house.
+They may recommend buying or renting some items or simply reorganize your ornaments to create a new perspective in the house.

 Before rushing to put your home for sale on the market, remember to peruse the steps above.
 Some of these steps may be a bit vexing so don’t hesitate to seek a service for cleaning, or repairs.
 But once you get your home to look pristine, all your efforts are bound to pay off and may land you a great offer.